ShadowBlip/OpenGamepadUI/docs/plugins/SUBMITTING.md

 [OpenGamepadUI-plugins](https://github.com/ShadowBlip/OpenGamepadUI-plugins)
 repository.

-To have your plugin considered for inclusion in the plugin store, ccreate a pull request to the plugins repository with an entry for your plugin.
+To have your plugin considered for inclusion in the plugin store, create a pull request to the plugins repository with an entry for your plugin.

 > :warning: Please be aware that we do not allow private repositories, "black-box"